All Products

 If the new kernel version is returned, the kernel upgrade is successful.

 1. (Optional) Create snapshots for the disks that are attached to the ECS instance to back up data.
-For more information, see Create a snapshot for a disk.
+For more information, see Create a snapshot.

 2. Connect to the ECS instance.
-For more information, see Connect to a Linux instance by using a password or key.
+For more information, see Use Workbench to connect to a Linux instance over SSH.

 3. Check the current operating system kernel version of the instance to determine whether an upgrade is required.